DIGImend/digimend.github.io/support/howto/drivers/wizardpen/index.md

 pen buttons.
 The tablet's frame buttons and mouse (if it has them) will require the kernel driver.

+**NOTE**: The DIGImend project does not develop nor support the WizardPen driver.
+This is a suggestion intended to be temporary work around for the convenience of unsupported tablet users.

 Obtain the WizardPen driver
 ===========================